 - make a written report to the University Secretary for action under the terms of Regulation for Students 8.1(b)(i), this report will be accompanied by full supporting documentation relating to the case

 Appeals against the outcome can be made in writing to the University Secretary within ten working days.
+The SU Advice and Support Centre is able to provide independent and confidential advice around making an appeal.

-- In order to identify and respond to patterns of misconduct emerging across the different disciplinary procedures for students, details of all University sanctions will be held on a database.
+- in order to identify and respond to patterns of misconduct emerging across the different disciplinary procedures for students, details of all University sanctions will be held on a database.
 This database will not include details of any sanctions imposed by the Students' Union.